Resources and Money

 As a team running the Constellating Change Learning and Practice Series, this session inspired us to go through a little experiment together on how to split the income from the programme as a mixed team of employees and contractors all working in collaboration.

-As we didn’t know the final amount raised by the series, we looked at a formula of how we might value our time - based on literal time, but also the level of holding, doing (see our blog in this series on roles and contribution) and role experience, splitting % shares between us.
-We then reviewed it at the end of the project, asking ourselves not just was this fair, but also how do we feel about it - do we feel happy with the propositional share.
+As we didn’t know the final amount raised by the series, we looked at a formula of how we might value our time - based on literal time, but also the level of holding, doing (see our blog in this series on roles and contributions) and role experience, splitting % shares between us.
+We then reviewed it at the end of the project, asking ourselves not just was this fair, but also how do we feel about it - do we feel happy with the propositional share?

 We noticed the level of safety and trust we felt as a group working together for a while and gave attention to power dynamics.
 As a consequence of this conversation we adjusted the formula and agreed on a split amount.